-$$d{c} = \beta \varphi \tag{5}$$
+$$d{c} = \beta \, \varphi \tag{5}$$

-$$c = 1 - \lambda - \Phi(d - \beta \, \varphi) \tag{6}$$
+$$c = 1 - \lambda - \Phi(d - \beta \varphi) \tag{6}$$

-For an intuitive understanding inspect Figure 12b again, starting from the left.
-In the centre of the visual field there is no crowding (c = 0) for the average task (like reading this paper).
+For an intuitive understanding inspect Figure 12b again, starting from the left (as indicated by the little arrow).
+In the fovea centre there is no crowding (c = 0) for the average task (like reading this paper).
 When eccentricity is increased, critical distance (understood as empty space) increases proportionally whereas recognition performance stays unaffected because critical distance is below the objects' distance.
-At some eccentricity (shown as a vertical dashed line), critical distance then becomes equal and then larger than the distance between the objects in the scene.
+However, at some eccentricity (shown as a vertical dashed line), critical distance first becomes equal and then larger than the distance between the objects in the scene.
 Crowding increases rapidly there, according to a sigmoid psychometric function like that in Figure 11 or 12a.
 A little further out in the visual field, behaviour is limited by chance performance and does not change further.

 Figure 12.
-Schematic depiction of crowding, as defined standardly, i.e. as the impairment of recognition performance by the presence of flankers. (a) Psychometric function for proportion-correct performance in a crowding task, as in Figure 11.
-The effect of crowding, at some flanker distance d, is seen as the downward arrow on the right, starting from best performance (1- λ). (b) Crowding as in figure part a, but now as a function of eccentricity.
+Schematic depiction of crowding as defined standardly, i.e. as the impairment of recognition performance by the presence of flankers. (a) Psychometric function for proportion-correct performance in a crowding task, as in Figure 11.
+The effect of crowding, at some flanker distance d, is seen as the downward arrow on the right, starting from best performance $(1-\lambda)$. (b) Crowding as in figure part a, but now as a function of eccentricity.
+Figure part (b) results from part (a) by mirroring the psychometric-function graph both horizontally and vertically, and rescaling the y-axis appropriately.
+The blue arrow serves as a graphical aid.